-Apprentices are new or current employees aged 16 or over and combine working with studying to gain skills and knowledge in a specific job.
-It really is worth emphasising that apprenticeships have moved on from just being options for teenagers – think career changes, upskilling and progression.
-Apprenticeships must last for at least a year but can last up to 5 years depending on the level the apprentice is studying (2 – 7).
+Apprentices are new or current employees aged 16 or over and combine a job with training.
+That means apprentices work whilst studying to gain the knowledge, skills and behaviours (KSBs) required to be competent in an occupation.
+It really is worth emphasising that apprenticeships have moved on from just being options for teenagers – think talent management, diversification of the workforce, via career progression, upskilling and career changes. longer, in some cases 5 years; this depends on the level the apprentice outcomes are set (in England, this is between 2 – 7) and where and how training is needed for each individual apprentice.

 Organisations in England can benefit from government funding to cover some or all of the costs of training and assessing an apprentice.
 Find out more here.